Chart Color Schemes

 Bellfield is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Bellfield's dwelling structure, as per the latest Census, consisted of 74.7% houses and 25.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 76.0% houses and 24.0% other dwellings.
 Home ownership in Bellfield was at 22.2%, with mortgaged dwellings at 32.9% and rented ones at 44.9%.
-The median monthly mortgage repayment in the area was $2,300, higher than Melbourne metro's average of $2,167.
-The median weekly rent figure was $375, compared to Melbourne metro's $399.
-Nationally, Bellfield's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were comparable at $375.
+The median monthly mortgage repayment was $2,300, exceeding Melbourne metro's average of $2,167.
+Median weekly rent in Bellfield was $375, slightly lower than Melbourne metro's $399.
+Nationally, Bellfield's mortgage repayments were higher at $2,300 compared to the Australian average of $1,863, while rents were similar at $375.

 Frequently Asked Questions - Housing